Background and college

 As a Jet

 A number of Feely's family members have also been involved in football.
 His father, Tom, is a football coach, and his brother Ryan kicked for Central Florida and Jacksonville University.
-Feely is married to Rebecca, and they have three children.
+Feely is married to Rebecca, and they have four children.